“How on earth could you think that I have dementia? There is not a thing wrong with me!”

 Anosognosia, and other effects of dementia, including sundowning, wandering, difficult behaviors, and aggression, can be extremely overwhelming, both for the older person living with these problems and for his or her loved ones.
 Family caregivers need to seek out a reliable network of support and to educate themselves as much as possible about the disease, along with techniques for most effectively managing it.
 It is also important to be sure to allow plenty of time for self-care.

-Contact Heaven at Home Senior Care, top providers of Alzheimer’s care in Denton, TX, for further tips for Alzheimer’s care, including anosognosia, ensuring the senior you love enjoys the best possible quality of life at all times.
+Contact Heaven at Home Senior Care, top providers of dementia care in Denton & surrounding areas, for further tips on Alzheimer’s care, including anosognosia, ensuring the senior you love enjoys the best possible quality of life at all times.
 We work with families to supply compassionate, highly skilled respite care services, allowing family caregivers the chance to step away for a period of time to relax.
 Whether the senior could benefit from several hours of care each week or full-time, around-the-clock specialized dementia care, we are always available to help.
 Call us at (940) 380-0500 to learn more, to find out if our services are available in your area, and to schedule a free in-home assessment.